mikowals/pml/README.md

     rfProfile
     predictors( rfProfile )

 This listed the 12 best predictors.
-I tried the identified predictors in a new model.
-And viewed its results in training and validation tests.
+I tried the identified predictors in a new model and viewed its results.

     model <- train( classe~roll_belt + yaw_belt + magnet_dumbbell_z + magnet_dumbbell_y + pitch_belt + pitch_forearm + accel_dumbbell_y + roll_forearm + magnet_forearm_z + roll_dumbbell + accel_dumbbell_z + roll_arm  , data=train, method='rf',trControl=trainControl( method='oob'), tuneGrid=expand.grid( mtry=3))
     model

+I iterated the steps above a few times trying smaller and larges 'sizes' in `rfe()` to get the best fit in the training set.
+I tried it on the validation set.

     confusionMatrix( predict( model, validate ), validate$classe )

-I iterated the steps above a few times trying smaller and larges 'sizes' in `rfe()` to get the best fit in the validation data.
 The ultimate result was 12 variables that got an out-of-sample accuracy on the validation set of 98.9%.

 One choice made during this analysis was to focus on 'random forest' models.
 They ran faster than than other models and got superior fit.
 Other models were tried in the `rfe()` step and subsequent model fit.